frk2/CarND-Semantic-Segmentation/README.md

 I used a tf.truncated_normal_initializer() for initializing the kernels of all the conv layers.
 This helped the predictions be WAY less noisy than otherwise.

-Trained for 50 epochs with a batch size of 16.
+Trained for 50 epochs with a batch size of 16 and a tiny LR of 0.0001.
 The epoch was chosen primarily so that our gen_batches function has enough room to deliver 384 * 2 (augmentation) = 768 images

 ## Augmentation
 I extended the gen_batches function to generate flipped data to augment our existing dataset.
 This primarily helped get around shadows being a dead zone problem!